 Janik's single-game total of 137 interception return yards also set a new club record that still stands, as does the record three interceptions the team returned for touchdowns that day.

 The Bills’ defense also recorded nine passes defensed this day.
 Several of which were balls batted down by defensive lineman at the line of scrimmage, while a couple of others were aerials broken up by defensive backs, which could have resulted in even more interceptions.

 It should also be noted that the Bills had a sixth interception this day—and fourth pick-six—when Butch Byrd pilfered an errant Namath throw on the Jets’ possession immediately following Janik’s 100-yard TD return.
-The play was nullified however, as the Bills were called offside on the play.
+The play was nullified however, as the Bills were called offside.